kopalja/Diploma_demo/README.md

 # Diploma demo

-This repository is made to easy replicate the results presented in the thesis.
+This repository is made to easly replicate the results presented in our thesis.
+It also contains C++ implementation of the IoUTraction algoritm as well as the compiled binaries for the x86, ARMv7 and AArch64 architectures.

 ## Getting Started

-The followirng section describe the setup of the enviroment to run the demo.
+The followirng section describes the setup process of the enviroment to be able to run the demo script.

 ### Prerequisites

-To run this demo it is necesary to have an Edge TPU along with Edge TPU runtime succesfully installed.
+To run this demo it is necesary to have an Edge TPU device along with Edge TPU runtime succesfully installed.
 To install Edge TPU related software see [Coral official documentation.](https://coral.ai/docs/accelerator/get-started)

 ### Installing

-In addition to Edge TPU run time we also need the following python packages:
+In addition to Edge TPU runtime we also need the following python packages:

 ```
 numpy>=1.18.4